gabriela-sartori/vite-plugin-gren/example/README.md

-# vite-plugin-elm example project
+# vite-plugin-gren example project

 Also used for integration tests.

 ## Setup

-### Get a latest build of vite-plugin-elm
+### Get a latest build of vite-plugin-gren

 ```sh
 cd ../